pschaer/PBIPortWrapper/README.md

 - Share connection information with team members
 - Automate workflows that depend on Power BI models

-**Power BI Port Wrapper** solves this by providing a stable, fixed port that forwards connections to the current Power BI Desktop instance.
+**PBI Port Wrapper** solves this by providing a stable, fixed port that forwards connections to the current Power BI Desktop instance.

 ## ✨ Features